Mulla Muhammad Muqim: Career

-Much of Muqim’s life was spent in strengthening the school of his forefathers as an institution that would establish a desperately needed system for transmission of religious knowledge and scholarship amongst Kashmiri Shia society.
+Much of Muqim's life was spent in strengthening the school of his forefathers as an institution that would establish a desperately needed system for transmission of religious knowledge and scholarship amongst Kashmiri Shia society.
 This was a lifelong struggle, undertaken successfully in difficult and tiring political circumstances and resulted in the creation of school which is credited for:continuing links of knowledge transmission among Shia scholarly who owed their intellectual training directly or through an intermediary link to the madrassa of Mulla Muqim.
 In 1801, another major Shia-Sunni riot took place in the Srinagar, orchestrated by the Afghan subedar, Sardar Abdullah Khan Barakzai.
-This riot devasted Zadibal, countless Shia lost their life and properties.
+This riot devastated Zadibal, countless Shia lost their life and properties.
 This included the family library of the Shaykh family which was also burnt along with their house.
-Dismayed by the devastation, Muqim’s elder brother, Mulla Akbar left for Baltistan and became engaged in lifelong preaching in this Himalayan borderland.
+Dismayed by the devastation, Muqim's elder brother, Mulla Akbar left for Baltistan and became engaged in lifelong preaching in this Himalayan borderland.
 In the aftermath of the riot, Muqim left for Shia ruled princely state of Awadh.
-The author of Matlah-al Anwar, writes about Muqim’s presence in Lucknow in 1222 AH/1807 CE, accompanied by his student, Sayyid Safdar Shah (d.
+The author of Matlah-al Anwar, writes about Muqim's presence in Lucknow in 1222 AH/1807 CE, accompanied by his student, Sayyid Safdar Shah (d.
 1839), where he was received warmly by the Prime Minister, Hakim Mahdi Khan Kashmiri.
 Since its foundation under Nawab Safdar Jung, Awadh had served as a refuge for Kashmiri Shia scholars, most of who according to Jaun Cole:Many other scholars, including Iranian and Kashmiri immigrants, taught in Awadh.The repeated cycles of violence that targeted Kashmiri Shia, especially in Srinagar would also plague Muqim through most of his life.
-Earlier in 1786, he arrived in Lucknow as a refugee, along with many other Kashmiri Shia scholars, fleeing from the Afghan persecution under Subedar Mir Dad Khan Alkozi (1786-88).
+Earlier in 1786, he arrived in Lucknow as a refugee, along with many other Kashmiri Shia scholars, fleeing from the Afghan persecution under Subedar Mir Dad Khan Alkozi (1786–88).

 The Iranian scholar Aqa Ahmad Bihbahani met Muqim in Lucknow in the year 1222AH/ 1807 CE.
 In his travelogue, Mir’at al-Ahwal-i Jahān Nūmā he writes:The exalted and high-titled Mullā Mohammad Muqim Kashmirī, who because of the oppression of his opponents, having fled from Kashmir has settled down in this city.
 He is an eminent scholar, very well-mannered and meek, and lives ensconced in his house.